LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/java-web-dev-exercises.rst

 Initial Setup
 -------------

-The steps here will walk you through setting up a repository that you’ll use to study example code, work on studios, and complete your first assignment of this unit.
+The steps here will walk you through setting up the repository that you’ll use to study example code, work on studios, and complete your first assignment of this unit.